falguni19/dev-connector/readme.md

 ## About

-- This is a social media application
+- This is Full Stack MERN social media application
 - The app includes authentication, profiles and forum posts

 ## App link:

 https://evening-refuge-82094.herokuapp.com/

 ## Quick Start

 ### Adding configurations

-* Create a new file `config/default.json`
+- Create a new file `config/default.json`

 Add the following:

 ```
 {
   "mongoURI": "MONGODB_URL",